 (a): Discount rate (SEIR).
-The discount rate used to measure the TPL at June 30, 2019 was 7.00 percent.
-There was no change in the discount rate since the Prior Measurement Date.
+The discount rate used to measure the TPL at June 30, 2020 was 6.50%.
+The discount rate used to measure the TPL at June 30, 2019 was 7.00%.

 (b): Projected cash flows.
 The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the State of Oklahoma will be made at the current contribution rates as set out in state statute: